sc0ttj/component/README.md

 Your components will support:

-- Auto re-render on state change
+- Auto re-render to page on state change
-- DOM diffing for fast re-renders
+- DOM diffing, with all DOM reads/writes performed inside `requestAnimationFrame`
 - Scoped CSS styling, with re-rendering on CSS changes
 - Event attributes like `onclick`, `onchange`, `onkeyup`, etc, etc
 - Easy state management: